 The good news?
-Some of these methods are legitimate and backed by science (and of course, anecdotal evidence).
+Some of these collagen treatments wrinkles and sagging skin are legitimate and backed by science (and of course, anecdotal evidence).
 Here, I explore three wildly popular options for you to compare:

 LED Red Light Therapy To Stimulate Collagen

 LED (Light-Emitting Diode) skin therapy, also referred to as phototherapy, works on this premise: different colors of light penetrate your skin with different levels of depth and prompt various biological reactions.
-Red light, which infiltrates skin deeply enough to reach fibroblasts (the special cells responsible for collagen and elastin), helps stimulate production of both youth-giving proteins while reducing inflammation.
+Red light, which infiltrates skin deeply enough to reach fibroblasts (the special cells responsible for collagen and elastin), helps both stimulate the production of youth-giving proteins and reduce inflammation.
 In fact, red light can get through up to ten millimeters of skin.
 Amber light, which penetrates less deeply, was also found to help build collagen and elastin.
-The deepest wavelength of light is infrared, known to help fast-track healing, alleviate inflammation and even help skincare products absorb more deeply.
+The deepest wavelength of light is infrared, known to help fast-track healing, alleviate inflammation and even help skin care products absorb more deeply.

 Simply put, collagen injections physically insert a substance into the skin to “replace” the collagen.
 By doing so, the skin appears as if there is support and structure—as if you have more collagen than you naturally do.